SimonHoiberg/restater/README.md

 ### Create a Async Store

 A store can also hold async values, and for that, we create a separate kind of store using `createAsyncStore`.
-Again, we provide initial values, but the store is treat these values as promises that needs to be resolved before being set.
+Again, we provide initial values, but the store will treat these values as promises that needs to be resolved before being set.

 Creating the store will work the same as before.